BHAVSARRAHUL02/PhishingWebpageClassifier/README.md

 ![ML4](https://user-images.githubusercontent.com/75796904/163709631-48556c74-4122-4d06-9da5-862712b905b3.png)

 - So after creating the machine learning model now, we integrate our final pickel file of the machine learning model with the webpage to show whether the site is phishing or not.
-So we use the website to print the output.
+So we use the website to print the output of the prediction.

 ![ML1](https://user-images.githubusercontent.com/75796904/163709648-2a04184a-f0fe-42e6-8249-ab190f91a2a7.png)